GiveMePseudonyms/Epidemic-Sim/README.md

 The amount of randomness of the infection duration.

+- Mortality rate

+The percentage of cases which will result in death.

 - Days to simulate

 How many days to simulate.
 This can be changed and repeated to move in smaller or larger steps.